CeCe Peniston: Personal life

 In 1992, subsequent to the release of the debut album Finally, Peniston was briefly married to Malik Byrd, who co-wrote "Inside That I Cried" and appeared by her side also in its video.
 In 2003, Peniston married real estate professional Frank Martin from Halifax, Massachusetts.
 The couple divorced in 2011.
 On reality TV series Celebrity Wife Swap in August 2015, she dated personal trainer Marcus Matthews.
 This relationship ended soon after the series ended.

 While Peniston's mother, Barbara Anne Quick Peniston was also her manager, one of Peniston's brothers, Gregory, now manages Cece.
-She previously had a financial struggle with a former account manager, Alvin Grubman, of Grubman and Associates out of New York City.
+She previously had a financial struggle with a former account manager, Alvin Grubman, of Grubman and Associates of New York City.
 Grubman and Associates created a tax debt for Peniston.

 Controversies

 Plastic surgery

 With the exception of her formative years when she was crowned a beauty queen, Peniston was struggling with her weight constantly.
-"When I first got in this business, People were actually erupting in fits of laughter when I introduced myself, but I was comfortable with who I was, but that was an issue for the record company", she disclosed in 2006.
+"When I first got in this business, People were actually erupting in fits of laughter when I introduced myself, but I was comfortable with who I was, but that was an issue for the record company," she disclosed in 2006.
 "But see in this day and age where I'm at, it wouldn't be a problem for the record company, I'm going to make sure that it's not.
 But for somebody who's getting into the business, realize that you're a commodity, and if the record company's investing in you, make sure that you invest in yourself.
 Look is important because people see the physical first," she was advising up-comers in the 5 Magazine interview.

 However, three years later, in November 2009, Peniston herself was spotted in Culver City, California posing for Inside Edition (produced daily at the CBS Broadcast Center in N.Y.C.), which first revealed details about her radical physical makeover and tumescent liposuction she, reportedly, got recommended by her new record executives.

 In addition, she was featured in several national celebrity news and fashion magazines, including the national Us Weekly, which tracked her progress as she sought to lose weight through plastic surgery.
-The surgery was a “hit” for Peniston, who then claimed to "feel great" after having liposuction, fat removed from her neck.
+The surgery was a "hit" for Peniston, who then claimed to "feel great" after having liposuction, fat removed from her neck.